stenoip/stenoip.github.io/README.md

 ## About the Name

 The original name, *Stenoip Wonder Computer*, was created by the founder at age 10.
 Although imaginative, it led to some confusion.
 Many assumed it was a downloadable operating system or a physical device.
-As the platform matured, a clearer name was needed. **StenoKonnect** reflects the site's true purpose: a place to explore and stay safe online.
+As the platform matured, a clearer name was needed. **StenoipKonnect** reflects the site's true purpose: a place to explore and stay safe online.

 ---

 ## Mission

 Stenoip Company is committed to building technology that puts users first.
-StenoKonnect offers:
+StenoipKonnect offers:

 - A unified interface for accessing diverse web tools
 - Entertainment and educational resources